AgkTF/screenEntertainmentGuide/to-do.md

 ✅ The search page

+☐ Add error boundary

 ☐ Adjust the app for TV shows

-☐ Select the correct category for the movie requests
+✅ Select the correct category for the movie requests

+☐ Similar movies sometimes aren't there, we need to handle this case

 ✅ show a placeholder image for the lazy-loaded images